How to Win in the Age of Digital Transformation (Hint: Be Willing to Change)

 Ross speaks to audiences around the world about digital trends and the future of the global economy.
 And he has helped numerous entrepreneurs, investors and government leaders navigate the challenges of disruptive change.

-In this timely conversation, Ross gives us an inspiring and sober look at the promise and perils of modern artificial intelligence, the weaponization of code, and the economic, political, legal, and social factors that will profoundly shape industry, jobs and society now and in the future
+In this timely conversation, Ross gives us an inspiring and sobering look at the promise and perils of modern artificial intelligence, the weaponization of code, and the economic, political, legal, and social factors that will profoundly shape industry, jobs and society now and in the future

 This must-read interview highlights the public policy and corporate-social responsibility considerations that will separate winners from losers in the digital future.